The Major’s Amateur Hour

 …and Barton’s graphic take on the week’s headlines…

-Carl Rose examined envy reaching new heights…
+Carl Rose examined new heights in envy…

 …or in the case of Leonard Dove, romance…